|

 on 850 MHz and/or 1900 MHz.

-What about renting international
+about renting

 cell phones?
-There

 are many companies out there that rent international cell phones, and